piercefreeman/determystic/README.md

 ## Example

-Create a new project with a main file with some code that we don't like:
+Let's say your LLM generated some code that we don't like:

 ```bash
 from typing import Optional